awslabs/cid-gcp-cost-dashboard/README.md

-# GCP Cost Dashboard – BETA Program
+# Visalisation of GCP Costs in QuickSight Dashboard
+Current status: `ETA Program`

 This guide explores the newly announced managed connector for Google BigQuery and demonstrates how to build a modern ETL pipeline for GCP Cost with AWS Glue Studio without writing code.